Carbonyl bromide

-Carbonyl bromide, also known as bromophosgene by analogy to phosgene, is an organic chemical compound.
-It is a carbon oxohalide.
+Carbonyl bromide, also known as bromophosgene, is a carbon oxohalide and a bromine analogue of phosgene, with the chemical formula COBr2.
+It is a colorless liquid.
 Carbonyl bromide is a decomposition product of halon compounds used in fire extinguishers.

 Synthesis and reactions

-Carbonyl bromide is formed by the oxidation carbon tetrabromide with sulfuric acid:
+Carbonyl bromide is formed by the oxidation of carbon tetrabromide with sulfuric acid:

 In contrast to phosgene, carbonyl bromide cannot be produced efficiently by halogenation of carbon monoxide.
 The bromination of carbon monoxide follows this equation:

 But the process is slow at room temperature.
-Increasing temperature, in order to increase the reaction rate, results in a further shift of the chemical equilibrium towards the educts (since ΔRH < 0 and ΔRS < 0).
+Increasing temperature, in order to increase the reaction rate, results in a shift of the chemical equilibrium towards the reactants (since ΔH < 0 and ΔS < 0).

 Carbonyl bromide slowly decomposes to carbon monoxide and elemental bromine even at low temperatures.
 It is also sensitive to hydrolysis, breaking down into hydrogen bromide and carbon dioxide.